ghostdogpr/caliban/vuepress/docs/docs/middleware.md

 - `timeout` returns a wrapper that fails queries taking more than a specified time
 - `printErrors` returns a wrapper that prints errors
 - `printSlowQueries` returns a wrapper that prints slow queries
+- `logSlowQueries` returns a wrapper that logs slow queries via ZIO's built-in logging
 - `onSlowQueries` returns a wrapper that can run a given function on slow queries
+- `metrics` returns a wrapper that adds field-level metrics (count & duration) to the schema

 In addition to those, Caliban also ships with some non-spec but standard wrappers
 - `caliban.wrappers.ApolloTracing.apolloTracing` returns a wrapper that adds tracing data into the `extensions` field of each response following [Apollo Tracing](https://github.com/apollographql/apollo-tracing) format.